Photo Gallery of Sukhothai in Thailand.

 The bell of King Ramkhamhaeng

 (This is a replica.
-This was not written but people rang this bell when they needed a help from the King long time ago.)
+This was not written but people rang this bell when

 The old Thai letters all together from each plate